 The auditor's determination of the amount of difference from the A16. expectation that can be accepted without further investigation is influenced by materiality and the consistency with the desired level of assurance, taking account of the possibility that a misstatement, individually or when aggregated with other misstatements, may cause the financial report to be materially misstated.
-ASA 330 (Revised and Redrafted) requires the auditor to obtain more persuasive audit evidence the higher the auditor's assessment of risk.8 Accordingly, as the assessed risk increases, the amount of difference considered acceptable without investigation decreases in order to achieve the desired level of persuasive evidence.
+ASA 330 requires the auditor to obtain more persuasive audit evidence the higher the auditor's assessment of risk.
+8 Accordingly, as the assessed risk increases, the amount of difference considered acceptable without investigation decreases in order to achieve the desired level of persuasive evidence.

+See ASA 330, paragraphs 22-23.
 See ASA 320 Materiality in Planning and Performing an Audit, paragraph A13.